Salat al-Istikharah: Conditions of the prayer

+Istikhara salat is prayed in case of seeking counsel about a matter, whereas either the action is worthy for oneself or the person is worthy of the action, as Zaynab bint Jahsh prayed istikhara at the marriage proposal from prophet Muhammad, to ascertain whether she herself was worthy for the prophet, as scholars explain.

 One must wash themselves ahead of the Salat al-Istikharah, in the same manner as one would do when entering into any salah.

 Ibn Hajr said, commenting on this hadith:

 "Istikharah is a word which means asking Allah to help one make a choice, meaning choosing the best of two things where one needs to choose one of them."

 With the salaa completed one should immediately say the supplication of Istikhaara.

 Istikhaara is done when a decision is to be made in matters which are neither obligatory nor prohibited.
 So one does not need to seek counsel from Allah for deciding whether he should go for hajj or not.
 Because if he is financially and physically able to do it then hajj is obligatory and he does not have a choice.

-But seeking counsel from Allah (Istikhaara) can be done in all kind of other permissible matters where a choice needs to be made such as buying something, taking a job or choosing a spouse etc.
+But seeking counsel from Allah (Istikhaara) can be done in all kind of other permissible matters where a choice needs to be made such as buying something, taking a job, or choosing a spouse etc.